 The parts of the sequence in capital letters are the motif instances that were found to align to each other.
 We can create a Motif object from these instances as follows:

 '''

-from Bio import motifs
+with open("Arnt.sites") as handle:

-arnt = motifs.read(open("Arnt.sites"), "sites")
+arnt = motifs.read(handle, "sites")

-'''
+. . .

 The instances from which this motif was created is stored in the .instances property:

-'''

 print(arnt.instances[:3])

 [Seq('CACGTG', IUPACUnambiguousDNA()), Seq('CACGTG', IUPACUnambiguousDNA()), Seq('CACGTG', IUPACUnambig

 for instance in arnt.instances:

 print(instance)

-. . .

-. . .

 CACGTG

 AACGTG

 AACGTG

 AACGTG

 AACGTG

 '''